Church of St Swithin, Ganarew: History

 Giles Rawlines served as rector in 1624.
 Tamalanc, a son of Brychan, may be the same person as Tiuinauc (or Tywinauc or Tywannog), a patron saint connected with the Church of St Swithin's history.
 The church was rebuilt in about 1850 by John Prichard, a noted church builder and restorer of the Victorian period.
 The church required the expensive restoration because of the failing foundations.

 Architecture and fittings

-The church, of English Gothic architectural style, is described by Pevsner as Middle Pointed or Decorated Period.
-The building is of coursed sandstone rubble with ashlar dressings and has a decorative tiled roof with bands of fishscale tiles.
-The nave, south porch, chancel and north vestry, are in the Decorated style.
-The nave has two square-headed windows with hoodmoulds.
+The church is of the English Gothic architectural style, described by Pevsner as Middle Pointed or Decorated Period, and by Historic England simply as Decorated.
+It is built of sandstone rubble with ashlar dressings and a tiled roof.
+The nave has windows with hoodmoulds.
 They have cusped ogee-headed lights and spandrels.
-A square-set bellcote is partly supported by a central buttress at the west end and has similar cusped ogee-headed openings in square surrounds and spirelet with decorative lucarnes, and three-cusped ogee-headed lancets in the chancel.
+The bellcote has similar cusped ogee-headed openings and a small spire with decorative lucarnes.

-The church interior has a decorative arch-braced roof with moulded members and cusped wind-braces.
-There is a mock sepulchral recess in the north wall of the chancel with cusping and crocket ornament.
-The reredos forms the village war memorial, a sculpture in white marble featuring the figure of Christ accompanied by two angels.
+The reredos inside the church forms the village war memorial, a sculpture in white marble featuring the figure of Christ accompanied by two angels.